-[Heading amended by No. 19 of 2010 s.
+[Heading amended: No. 19 of 2010 s.
 4.]

-The personal property referred to in section 5(2)(b) comprises all of the furniture, furnishings, plant, and equipment, in, upon, or about, the premises of the Guildford Church of England Grammar School at the coming into operation of the Church of England School Lands Act Amendment Act 1957 1, and used or intended to be used by that School.
+The personal property referred to in section 5(2)(b) comprises all of the furniture, furnishings, plant, and equipment, in, upon, or about, the premises of the Guildford Church of England Grammar School at the coming into operation of the Church of England School Lands Act Amendment Act 1957 1, and used or intended to be used by that School 3.

-[Second Schedule inserted by No. 41 of 1957 s.
+[Second Schedule inserted: No. 41 of 1957 s.
 5.]

 Notes

-1 This is a compilation of the Anglican Church of Australia School Lands Act 1896 and includes the amendments made by the other written laws referred to in the following table 10.
-The table also contains information about any previous reprints.
+1 This reprint is a compilation as at 12 June 2015 of the Anglican Church of Australia School Lands Act 1896 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table